Cricket-ICC postpones T20 World Cup in Australia due to COVID-19 | Sports-Games

 Cricket-ICC postpones T20 World Cup in Australia due to COVID-19

-This year's Twenty20 World Cup, which was scheduled to begin in Australia on Oct.
-18, has been postponed because of the COVID-19 pandemic, the sport's governing International Cricket Council (ICC) said on Monday.
+This year's Twenty20 World Cup became a high-profile casualty of the COVID-19 pandemic on Monday after the sport's governing International Cricket Council (ICC) postponed the tournament scheduled in October-November.

-"At today’s meeting ... windows for the next three ICC men’s events were also agreed to bring clarity to the calendar and give the sport the best possible opportunity," the ICC said in a statement https://www.icc-cricket.com/media-releases/1733391 after a meeting of its commercial subsidiary IBC.
-Accordingly, there will be back-to-back men's T20 World Cups in 2021 and 2022 before the 50-overs World Cup in India in 2023.
+The ICC has been exploring contingency plans since hosts Cricket Australia (CA) acknowledged the logistical challenges involved in staging a 16-team tournament amid travel and other restrictions this year.
+Consequently, there will be back-to-back men's T20 World Cups in 2021 and 2022 before the 50-overs World Cup in India in 2023.

 - READ MORE ON: